MicrosoftDocs/powerapps-docs/articles/functions/function-if.md

    ms.author="gregli"/>

 # If and Switch functions in PowerApps #
-Returns a value based on the results of one or more formulas, whether each result is Boolean (**true**/**false**) or a value that's compared against each value in a set to find a match.
+Returns a result based on whether any condition in a set is **true** or the result of a formula matches any value in a set.

 ## Description ##
 The **If** function tests one or more conditions until a **true** result is found.
 If such a result is found, a corresponding value is returned.
-If no such result is found, a default result is returned.
+If no such result is found, a default value is returned.
+In either case, the returned value might be a string to show, a formula to evaluate, or another form of result.

 The **Switch** function evaluates a formula and determines whether the result matches any value in a sequence that you specify.
 If a match is found, a corresponding value is returned.
-If no match is found, a default result is returned.
+If no match is found, a default value is returned.
+In either case, the returned value might be a string to show, a formula to evaluate, or another form of result.

 **If** and **Switch** are very similar, but you should use the best function for your situation: